 The course runs for 6 semesters.
 The fees quoted are payable for each year.

 This is a part-time course for people passionate about early years who are either working in childcare or wiling to undertake a weekly voluntary placement.
 They should hold a Level 3 qualification and be able to demonstrate, at interview, the potential to succeed in higher education.

 The Foundation Degree is comprised of a range of modules which focus on working with children and it has a special emphasis on holistic learning.
 It includes taught elements, individual research elements and vocational elements related to childcare, with specialist modules enabling you to deepen your knowledge of children's development and learning.
-These modules cover: child development, theories of learning, children and families, safeguarding, play theory, embracing diversity, children's literacy and numeracy, and legislative frameworks.
+These modules cover: child development, theories of learning, children and families, safeguarding, embracing diversity, children's literacy and numeracy, and legislative frameworks.